 SS Panama.
 Now refitted as a troop ship, the Parker would carry

-thousands of men during multiple across the Atlantic.
+thousands of men during multiple runs across the Atlantic.

 As they headed for the gangway leading into the ship,